 Besides being gluten free, these are also grain free, dairy free and paleo.

-The small size makes these ideal for making graham cracker crumbs.
+The small size makes these ideal for making graham cracker crumbs and your favourite no bake dessert.

 They come in a few different flavours including chocolate brownie and mint chocolate.